sharonstone1/Glozzom-page-web/README.md

 # THIS IS A MULTIPLE PAGE WEBSITE

-In this project, I created and design multiple page with Bootstrap5.
+In this project, I created and designed multiple pages using Bootstrap 5.

-The Project was made to apply the learning bootstrap course from Udemy.
-It is good after a lesson to practice what we learnt.

-The bootstrap course from Udemy use Bootstrap 4 which a old version but on this project, I used bootstrap 5 which the last version.
+The project served as an application of what I learned in a Bootstrap course from Udemy.
+It’s beneficial to practice what we've learned after each lesson.

+Although the Udemy course uses Bootstrap 4, which is an older version, I utilized Bootstrap 5, the latest version, for this project.
-The images, i used for this project were retrieved from https://www.pexels.com/collections/just-nature-zlezwqr/ .

-I also grapped some images from the bootstrap 4 udemy course.
+The images I used for this project were retrieved from https://www.pexels.com/collections/just-nature-zlezwqr/.
+I also grabbed some images from the Bootstrap 4 Udemy course.

-It was a Good project, I learnt a lot through this project such as CARD, ACCORDION, COLLAPSE features etc.
+Overall, it was a good project, and I learned a lot, including how to use features such as cards, accordions, and collapsible elements.